-- Projected claim severity for 2017 is 2.5% higher than that for 2016, following several years of relatively flat severities. - Severity growth over the last several years has been relatively modest as increases in average indemnity and ALAE costs have been in part offset by declines in average medical costs.
+- Projected claim severity for 2017 is 2% higher than that for 2016, following several years of relatively flat severities. - Severity growth over the last several years has been relatively modest as increases in average indemnity and ALAE costs have been in part offset by declines in average medical costs for most years.